 People may be able to get some help with the cost of eyeglasses and other vision care items.
 Possible options include:

-• EyeCare America: This program is available through the American Academy of Ophthalmology, and it pays for a person’s eye exams with no out-of-pocket costs.
-People can contact EyeCare America at 877-887-6327.
+• EyeCare America: EyeCare America is a program that is available through the American Academy of Ophthalmology.
+In most cases, it pays for a person’s eye exams with no out-of-pocket costs.

 • Lions Club: Local clubs may help people purchase eyeglasses or get eye exams.
 A person’s local chamber of commerce may provide more information, or a person can use this online tool.

-• New Eyes: This group offers prescription glasses to children and adults, and people can contact them at 973-376-4903 for information.
+• New Eyes: New Eyes offers prescription glasses to children and adults.
 However, a person’s doctor or social service agency must apply to the group on their behalf.

-• Prevent Blindness: The program provides vision screenings with a doctor’s referral.
-People can then call 800-331-2020 to find a participating location.
+• Prevent Blindness: Prevent Blindness provides vision screenings with a doctor’s referral.

-• Respectacle: People can search this online database of used eyeglasses to find a pair that matches their prescription.
+• Respectacle: People can search the online Respectacle database of used eyeglasses to find a pair that matches their prescription.
 The nonprofit organization will then mail the eyeglasses to the person’s home address.

-• Sight for Students: This VSP Global program helps children from families with low income to get glasses.
+• Sight for Students: Sight for Students is a VSP Global program that helps children from families with low incomes to get glasses.
 A person will need to access the program through a school or another community partner.

-Original Medicare (parts A and B) does not generally pay for eye exams or eyeglasses.
+Original Medicare (Part A and Part B) does not generally pay for eye exams or eyeglasses.
 However, Medicare Part B provides coverage for eyeglasses or contact lenses after cataract surgery when surgeons place an artificial lens in the eye.

-People who are at high risk of glaucoma or have diabetes may have yearly preventive eye screenings.
-Some Medicare Advantage plans offer coverage for vision healthcare that may include exams and eyeglasses.
+Some Medicare Advantage plans offer coverage for vision healthcare.
+This may include exams and eyeglasses.